Month 12, Day 15, Tuesday 12:30 p.m.

 Ana nudged Sebastien, giving her a small smile.
 “Don’t be too harsh on yourself, Sebastien.
 I’m sure you can get it, if you try again.
 It’s not as if your grade will be marked down just because you didn’t manage to imbue the entire mouse with enhanced properties.
 You did change the color of the fur, and you did it perfectly.”

 Sebastien, with what she thought was incredible self-control, did not throw herself into practicing the color-change spell outside of class.
-Her focus remained on preparing for the reverse-scry.
+Her focus remained on preparing for the reverse-scrying.

 The only side project she allowed herself was making sure she had a dozen ink spells drawn on parchment and ready to go.
-With the fire retardant seaweed paper, she actually didn’t have to use her blood to keep it from burning up along the lines of the spell array.
+With the fire-retardant seaweed paper, she actually didn’t have to use her blood to keep the paper from burning up along the lines of the spell array.
 Sebastien had realized, after all the research into divination she’d been doing, how incredibly stupid her plan had been.
 By removing her blood from the barrier of her skin, she had made it theoretically possible for the coppers to find it, even if they couldn’t find her.

 ‘How did the coppers not find me already?
 Do they know where I am and are just toying with me for some reason?
 Maybe they want me to lead them to my accomplices.’
 But if that were the case, why would they have continued their attempts, over and over?
 She wasn’t entirely oblivious, and she’d noticed nothing suspicious, no one watching her or going through her things.